Skip to main content

 Speaker: David Hooper, Vice President, Banking and Payments Consulting, CGI

-Winning the SME market: how digital agility can beat the Big Five
+Winning in commercial banking: how digital agility can beat the Big Five

 The future of patronage